 • Butter – Salted or unsalted, it’s your choice, but I always love a little salt to balance out the sweet.

-• Powdered Sugar – Also known as confectioners’ sugar.
-This ingredient is a must for this recipe, as it is very light and combines well with the other ingredients.
-If you don’t have any powdered sugar, read how to make powdered sugar.
+• Powdered Sugar – This ingredient is a must for this recipe.
+However, if you don’t have any powdered sugar on hand, read how to make powdered sugar from white granulated sugar!

 powdered sugar butter and orange juice in bowls